zecarrera/mern-ecommerce/README.md

 git clone https://github.com/mohamedsamara/mern-ecommerce.git
 ```

-Edit the dockercompose.yml file and update the the values for MONGO_URI and JWT_SECRET
+Edit the docker-compose.yml file and update the the values for MONGODB_URI and JWT_SECRET

 Then simply start the docker compose: